How to increase VO2max to improve your Triathlon Performance

 - 65 - 72% FTP for cycling

-- 75 - 85% FTP in running (using power not pace)
+- 75 - 85% FTP in running (using power, not pace)

 Lower intensity rides that limit the contribution of carbohydrates build capillary density around the type I muscle fibres and encourage the use of fat as the primary fuel, which helps to increase the mitochondrial density within the muscle.
-Effectively this increases the potential to extract and use O2 at the muscle.
+Effectively this increases the potential to extract and use O2 in the muscle.

 How much do I need to do to improve my triathlon performance?

 Using metrics such as Training Stress Score and the other metrics that Training Peaks calculate (Acute and Chronic Training Load, Ramp Rates etc) will help to manage the overload.
-Whilst the designers would like you to believe these are the holy grail of managing training, they cannot factor in a lot of other things such as your workload, sleep, your nutrition etc. So we use these as a guide.
+Whilst the designers would like you to believe these are the holy grail of managing training, they cannot factor in a lot of other things, such as your workload, sleep, nutrition etc. So we use these as a guide.

-As a starting point, you will need at least 6 weeks of HVLIT training to create a meaningful change with the appropriate loading.
+As a starting point, you will need at least six weeks of HVLIT training to create a meaningful change with the appropriate loading.
 Longer than this might also work, but it will depend upon other requirements in training and the timing of your races.

-I would usually start with a loading that can be sustained for 3-weeks, then have an easier week, before repeating.
+I would usually start with a loading that can be sustained for 3 weeks, then have an easier week before repeating.